 - These muffins can be made with whole wheat pastry flour, white whole wheat flour or even spelt flour.
 For gluten free, use a gluten free all purpose flour mix.

-- May substitute melted vegan butter or coconut oil for the canola oil.
-For oil free, sub applesauce for the oil.
+- For oil free, substitute applesauce for the oil.

 - You can use frozen blueberries if needed in these muffins.
 You can either roll the frozen blueberries in a little flour before adding to the batter (to prevent bleeding), or rinse them thoroughly and then blot well with paper towels.
 Fold very gently into the batter.